Decoding algorithms for surface codes

-Then, the complete graph is constructed by connecting all those non-trivial elements both spatially and temporally.
-This consideration enlarges the size of the graph where the perfect matching with minimum weight must be computed and, therefore, the complexity of the algorithm increases considerably.
-By considering this space-time decoding, the performance of the code will improve when compared to single-round decoding, but the code threshold significantly decreases compared to the perfect measurement scenario \cite{fowlerReview, fragile, chamberland}.
+Then, the complete syndrome graph is constructed by connecting all those non-trivial elements both spatially and temporally.
+This consideration enlarges the size of the syndrome graph where the perfect matching with minimum weight must be computed and, therefore, the complexity of the algorithm increases considerably.
+Measurement errors highly compromise the decoding process under single-round syndrome extraction, due to the fact that they are not accounted for and will most likely cause a logical error.
+For example, consider an error consisting of a single measurement error in a check, which becomes non-trivial.
+As has been seen in this section, the MWPM decoder will consider this check altogether with its closest virtual check and return the minimum weight perfect matching of the decoding graph as the recovered error, which will be non-trivial.
+By considering this space-time decoding, the performance of the code will improve when compared to single-round decoding due to the fact that measurement errors will be efficiently considered.
+Nevertheless, the code threshold significantly decreases compared to the perfect measurement scenario \cite{fowlerReview, fragile, chamberland}.